Stones of Support

 True North Aid is proud to support various Community-Led Initiatives across the country with cultural revitalization programs such as Awaken the Canoes, Buffalo Narrows Fiddle Program, Beauval’s Elder and Youth Culture Interaction camps, and various on-the-land programs that emphasize the importance of Indigenous culture to youth.

-This Stone fulfills the United Nations Declaration of the Rights of Indigenous Peoples Articles 11 – 15.
+United Nations Declaration on the Rights of Indigenous Peoples - Articles 11-15